NYPL/engineering-general/standards/accessibility.md

 Developers SHOULD have repo tools or IDE tools installed to help fix accessibility issues as they code.
 For example, the [eslint-plugin-jsx-a11y](https://github.com/evcohen/eslint-plugin-jsx-a11y) is an ESLint plugin that can be added to check for errors when running the app's code through ESLint.
 Some IDEs and text editors (Atom, for example), can pick up the configuration and tell you the errors as you code.

 Developers SHOULD test their code with common screenreaders and magnification software.
+See [Developer Accessibility Testing](./manual-testing.md#developer-accessibility-testing) for more information.